On this page...

-Iowa Community Colleges Joint Enrollment Report – The Iowa Community College Joint Enrollment Report contains detailed fiscal year and longitudinal data on joint enrollment.
-The report is based primarily on data collected through the Community College Management Information System (MIS).
+Iowa Community Colleges Joint Enrollment Report - Contains detailed fiscal year and longitudinal data on joint enrollment.
+The report is based primarily on data collected through the Community College Management Information System.

-Condition of Community Colleges – The Condition of Iowa Community Colleges Report, released annually, contains fiscal year and trend information on joint enrollment.
-The report is primarily based on data collected through the Community College Management Information System (MIS).
+Condition of Community Colleges Report - Released annually, contains fiscal year and trend information on joint enrollment.
+The report is based primarily on data collected through the Community College Management Information System.

-Condition of Education Report – Released annually, the Condition of Education Report provides detailed fiscal year and longitudinal data on high school student enrollment in AP® courses and PSEO enrollment.
-The data is collected through a variety of sources including the Project EASIER data collection system and the Basic Educational Data Survey (BEDS).
+Condition of Education Report - Released annually, provides detailed fiscal year and longitudinal data on high school student enrollment in AP® courses and PSEO enrollment.

 The Department provides instructions for school districts seeking supplementary weighted funding.
-This page includes resources related to certified enrollment including supplementary weighting information and a summary of the prior year's assignment of weighted funding by district.
-Since October 2010, supplementary weighting is no longer a standalone data collection and is included as part of the EASIER data collection.
+The Supplementary Weighting - Certified Enrollment webpage includes resources related to certified enrollment including supplementary weighting information and a summary of the prior year's assignment of weighted funding by district.

-The Department provides instructions for school districts seeking supplementary weighed funding.
-This page includes resources related to the calculation of supplementary weighting, SCED Codes for community college courses, contact minutes for community college courses, supplementary weighting frequently asked questions, and other department guidance.
+The Department provides instructions for school districts seeking supplementary weighted funding.
+The Student Reporting in Iowa webpage includes resources related to the calculation of supplementary weighting, SCED Codes for community college courses, contact minutes for community college courses, supplementary weighting frequently asked questions, and other department guidance.
 This information is located under the "Course Coding and Supplementary Weighting" heading.